 In this contemporary kitchen, designer Sian Baxter has used almost entirely ceiling lighting, choosing different forms to provide task, general and ambient light.
 She didn’t want two sets of pendant lights so used recessed ceiling lighting to cleverly mirror the shape of the island.

 9. Create light reflections

-Consider pale countertops in a darker kitchen, especially in the prep zones – or at least opt for large, pale chopping boards.
+When designing a modern kitchen, consider pale countertops in a darker kitchen - especially in the prep zones – or at least opt for large, pale chopping boards.